B.S. Applied Management

 BSAD 495 - Business Administration Capstone (4)

 This course serves as the Capstone for the Business Administration major.
 The purpose of the course is to integrate all prior learning in business administration, related coursework, and workplace experiences to individually assess an organization.
-Three major components comprise the course: the strategic analysis of an organization; the development of a forward looking strategy with competitive, ethical, and global considerations; and the development of an implementation plan.
+This is a time intensive team-oriented simulation course and it is recommended that students take this course at the end of their business program and as a stand-alone course.
+Three major components comprise the course: the strategic analysis of an organization; the development of a forward-looking strategy with competitive, ethical, and global considerations; and the development of an implementation plan.

 Major Electives